geode-sdk/docs/mods/dependencies.md

 ## Example

-> :warning: At the time of writing, GMD API has not been released on the mods index yet, so the following example may not work.

 The mod `hjfod.gmd-api` contains utilities for working with [.GMD files](https://fileinfo.com/extension/gmd).
 You can add it to your mod by adding the following to your `mod.json`:

 ```json